ivobeerens-nl/blog/content/blog/2025/02/Terraform session host in drainmode/index.md

     - euc
 ---

-## Deploy new Azure Virtual Desktop (AVD) session hosts in drain mode with Terraform.
-When deploying new session hosts in existing host pools I don't want users to log-in straight to the new session hosts.
-During the deployment In the Terraform winrm provider I could not find a way to enable drain mode.
+When deploying new session hosts in existing host pools I don't want users to direct login to the new session hosts.
+During the deployment In the Terraform `azurerm` provider I could not find a way to enable drain mode.
 Then the AzAPI Terraform provider showed up.

 **What is AzAPI?**
 > The AzAPI provider is a thin layer on top of the Azure ARM REST APIs.
 It enables you to manage any Azure resource type using any API version, enabling you to utilize the latest functionality within Azure.
 AzAPI is a first-class provider designed to be used on its own or in tandem with the AzureRM provider.